loganbledsoe/cse15l-lab-reports/lab-1.md

 ```
 Before and after running the command, my working directory was `/home/lecture1`.
 The command produced the output `en-us.txt  es-mx.txt  fr.txt  zh-cn.txt`, the list of files within the directory `/home/lecture1/messages` specified by the argument `messages`.
+Note that `messages` is a directory in the working directory.
 Like before, an order was not specified in the arguments, and the list is in alphabetical order.
 This is not an error.